 - Then place the pan (if it has a metal handle) and your seared rump steak in the oven for 10 minutes

 - Remove rump steaks from the oven and allow to rest on a warm plate for 10 minutes.

-- For the Foie Gras – The easiest and best way to cook is to defrost the foie gras in your fridge for a few hours, simply score the piece with a criss cross design on the top, sear it in a very hot pan until the Foie Gras caramelises, flip over and repreat, rest for a couple of minutes and serve on top of a perfectly cooked Eye of Rump Steak
+- For the Foie Gras – The easiest and best way to cook is to defrost the foie gras in your fridge for a few hours, simply score the piece with a criss-cross design on the top, sear it in a very hot pan until the Foie Gras caramelizes, flip over and repeat, rest for a couple of minutes and serve on top of a perfectly cooked Eye of Rump Steak

 What to serve with Rump Steak